obapluto-ob/phase-1-stop-watch-applictation./README.md

 - **Set Timer**: Set a countdown timer with minutes and seconds.
 - **Start/Pause/Resume/Stop**: Control the countdown timer with ease.
 - **Visual Alert**: Displays a flashing "Time's Up!" message when the countdown finishes.
+- **Sound Alert**: Plays a sound notification when the countdown finishes.

 ### 3. Interval Timer
 - **Set Timer**: Set an interval timer with minutes, seconds, and a number of cycles.
 - **Start/Pause/Resume/Stop**: Control the interval timer with ease.
 - **Cycle Tracking**: Displays the current cycle and total cycles.
 - **Visual Alert**: Displays a flashing "Time's Up!" message when all cycles are completed.
+- **Sound Alert**: Plays a sound notification when all cycles are completed.

 ### 4. Visual Alert System
 - A flashing "Time's Up!" message appears when the countdown or interval timer finishes.